MaelleLC/Fake-News-Project/README.md

 - A work on the republication
 - A study of event time line

-The folders of this repository containes :
+The folders of this repository contains :
 - archives	: The old notebooks, showing some results showed in the report, but not always clean.
 - notebooks	: The "clean" notebooks containing a clean code and understandable.
 - reference_data : The reference data used in the notebooks (GDELT reference for country attribution, our country attribution CSV reference and the reference data for confidence and controversial websites)